This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may not be able to breastfeed after this test.
 Ask how long you must stop breastfeeding.

-Contact your PHP, surgeon, or endocrinologist if:
+Contact your healthcare provider, surgeon, or endocrinologist if:

 - You have learned that you are pregnant.